zsparal/api-documentation/source/reference/v2/orders-api/get-order.rst

 * ``refunds`` Include all :doc:`refunds </reference/v2/orders-api/list-order-refunds>` created for the order.
 * ``shipments`` Include all :doc:`shipments </reference/v2/shipments-api/get-shipment>` created for the order.

+You can combine multiple embeds and add the includes of the embeds as well, for example:
+``embed=payments.details.remainderDetails``

 Response
 --------
 ``200`` ``application/hal+json``